nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

 The second most important macro from a module author perspective is the ``build_lib_example``, which builds the examples for their module.
 As with ``build_lib`` we explain what it does block-by-block.

-In the first block, arguments are parsed and we check wether the current module is in the contrib or the src folder.
+In the first block, arguments are parsed and we check whether the current module is in the contrib or the src folder.

 .. sourcecode:: cmake